acogoluegnes/zen-contact-spring-cloud/README.md

 # ZenContact with Spring Cloud and Netflix OSS

-Simple web app implements as microservices with Spring Cloud and Netflix OSS.
+Simple web app implemented as microservices with Spring Cloud and Netflix OSS.
 Used at the Distributed Matters conference in Berlin, September 2015.

 ## How to use